microsoft/autogen/samples/apps/autogen-studio/README.md

 **Skills**: Skills are functions (e.g., Python functions) that describe how to solve a task.
 In general, a good skill has a descriptive name (e.g. `generate_images`), extensive docstrings and good defaults (e.g., writing out files to disk for persistence and reuse).
 You can add new skills AutoGen Studio app via the provided UI.
 At inference time, these skills are made available to the assistant agent as they address your tasks.

 AutoGen Studio comes with 3 example skills: `fetch_profile`, `find_papers`, `generate_images`.
-Please feel free to review the repo to learn more about how they work.
+The default skills, agents and workflows are based on the [dbdefaults.json](autogentstudio/utils/dbdefaults.json) file which is used to initialize the database.

 ## Example Usage

-Let us use a simple query demonstrating the capabilities of the research assistant.
+Consider the following query.

 ```
 Plot a chart of NVDA and TESLA stock price YTD.
 Save the result to a file named nvda_tesla.png
 ```

-The agents responds by _writing and executing code_ to create a python program to generate the chart with the stock prices.
+The agent workflow responds by _writing and executing code_ to create a python program to generate the chart with the stock prices.

 > Note than there could be multiple turns between the `AssistantAgent` and the `UserProxyAgent` to produce and execute the code in order to complete the task.